Welcome to the Academic Home Page of

-My recent research project is called T-PEN: Transcription for Editorial and Paleographical Notation (t-pen.org).
+My first major digital project was T-PEN: Transcription for Editorial and Paleographical Notation (t-pen.org).
 This digital tool, funded by the Mellon Foundation and the National Endowment for the Humanities, assists scholars who wish to transcribe and edit texts from digitized images of unpublished manuscripts.
 The project began in October 2010 and was completed by September 2012.
 My Co-PI is Dr Abigail Firey, a medieval historian at the University of Kentucky and we also partnered with Stanford University, John Hopkins University, Houghton Library, Harvard University, Waterloo University, and the Universities of Freibourg and Cologne.
 I began a critical edition of Robert Grossetete's Super Psalterium as one of the project's use cases.

-The second project is a collaborative, web-based tool to support collaborative critical editing of pre-modern texts.
+Then in January 2013, the Center began to work on a web-based tool to support collaborative critical editing of pre-modern texts.
 Funded by the Andre Mellon Foundation, Tradamus will support the five major editing methodologies in use by scholalry editors.
 The project will include editing projects from medievalists at Arizona State University; Indiana University, Bloomington; the University of York (UK); and Saint Louis University.
 This project builds upon T-PEN but will be using a new model for interoperability call the Open Annotation Collaboration (OAC).
-Active development began in April 2013 and will be complete by April 2015.
+Active development began in April 2013 and will be complete by June 2015.

 Over the years I have supervised doctoral dissertations in Byzantine theology, late antique monasticism, medieval exegesis, medieval preaching, and Carolingian theology.
 I welcome any interest in research projects in medieval theology.